Exponentially Closed Fields and the Conjecture on Intersections with Tori: Abstract

 \section{Abstract}

-{We give an axiomatization of a class of exponential fields including the pseudo-exponential fields previously introduced by the second author, which is tame (superstable) over its interpretation of arithmetic.
-This class is exactly the elementary class of pseudo-exponential fields if and only if the diophantine conjecture CIT on atypical intersections of tori with subvarieties is true.}
+{We give an axiomatization of the class \ECF\ of exponentially closed fields, which includes the pseudo-exponential fields previously introduced by the second author, and show that it is superstable over its interpretation of arithmetic.
+Furthermore, \ECF\ is exactly the elementary class of the pseudo-exponential fields if and only if the diophantine conjecture CIT on atypical intersections of tori with subvarieties is true.}